logicinception/moneytonumbers/README.md

 ### Security

-If you discover any security related issues, please email dev.mengue@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email dev.mengue@gmail.com or itamar.brito@gmail.com instead of using the issue tracker.

 ## Credits